This article originally appeared in Bankless Times.

 Dr. Alwen is the chief cryptographer at Wickr, a company offering end-to-end encrypted collaboration platforms that can scale to meet the needs of any enterprise.
-Its signature offering, Wickr Pro, features enhanced security, total compliance, secure file transfer, SSO and MDM integration, bots and full administrative controls.
+Its signature offering, AWS Wickr, features enhanced security, total compliance, secure file transfer, SSO and MDM integration, bots and full administrative controls.

 His interests in post-quantum cryptology, blockchain and consensus, secure messaging and open standards dovetail nicely with Wickr’s efforts to bring larger-scale secure standards to organizational communications.
 Dr. Alwen said early efforts in the space were hurt by their lack of scalability, so if you wanted end-to-end encryption for companies with more than 100 or 200 people you were out of luck.